konkrer/linkme/README.md

 # LinkMe LinkedIn Connection Automation Tool

-This command-line Python tool automates the process of logging into LinkedIn and submitting "Connect" to a list of LinkedIn profile URLs.
-This tool is intended for students and the like who wish to grow their network from a list of fellow students also looking to connect.
-A text document such as a Google Docs file can hold the list of LinkedIn profile URLs and is downloaded to the project folder for the script to use.
+This command-line Python tool automates the process of logging into LinkedIn, visiting profiles, submitting "Connect", and leaving a friendly message to a list of LinkedIn profile URLs.

+This tool is intended for students and the like who wish to grow their network from a list of fellow individuals also looking to connect.
+A text document such as a Google Docs file can hold the list of LinkedIn profile URLs and is manually downloaded to the project folder for the script to use.
+A list of previously visited profiles is kept and those profiles are skipped so the same source list can be run multiple times as new names are added.

 ## Quick Start